Real person fiction: Reaction

 In 2008, a man was arrested in the UK for writing and publishing on the internet a story featuring various members of the band Girls Aloud under the Obscene Publications Act.
-The story described the kidnap, rape and murder of the girls.
+The story described the kidnap, rape and murder of the women.
 He was subsequently tried (the R v Walker trial) and found not guilty, and claimed that he had never intended to frighten or intimidate the band members.